12 Common TYPES OF RESIN & Their Uses

 It is often employed for creating clear coatings, encapsulating objects, and forming intricate resin jewelry.
 The convenience of UV resin makes it a popular choice for those seeking efficient and precise results in their creative endeavors.

 We have a helpful guide on the best UV lights for using UV resin.
+And if you are just getting started, here is our UV resin guide for beginners.

 4. Polyester Resin